Sen. John Thune of South Dakota is not exactly a Republican vice presidential aspirant out of Central Casting.

 But some political experts argue that Thune’s exceptional political skills, his seemingly spotless political record and his fluidity in articulating and defending the Republicans’ economic and political agenda would greatly strengthen the less sure-footed Romney.

-Thune's rugged good looks and political talents have helped him rise to prominence as a conservative hero after defeating Daschle, who was long a powerful and popular figure in South Dakota politics and an acerbic critic of President George W. Bush.
-Once he made it to the Senate, Thune led a bipartisan effort to block the planned closure of Ellsworth Air Force Base, vital to the state’s economy.
+Thune's rugged good looks and political talents have helped him to rise to prominence as a conservative hero after defeating Daschle, who was long a powerful and popular figure in South Dakota politics and an acerbic critic of President George W. Bush.
+Once he made it to the Senate, Thune demonstrated his political skills by leading a bipartisan effort to block the planned closure of Ellsworth Air Force Base, which was vital to the state’s economy.
 He then quickly moved through a series of GOP leadership roles and now is positioning himself for a possible spot on the 2012 Republican ticket or a higher post in the Senate leadership.